fastapi/full-stack-fastapi-template/README.md

     - 🔍 [Pydantic](https://docs.pydantic.dev), used by FastAPI, for the data validation and settings management.
     - 💾 [PostgreSQL](https://www.postgresql.org) as the SQL database.
 - 🚀 [React](https://react.dev) for the frontend.
-    - 💃 Using TypeScript, hooks, Vite, and other parts of a modern frontend stack.
+    - 💃 Using TypeScript, hooks, Vite, and other parts of a modern frontend stack, including dark mode support. 🦇
     - 🎨 [Chakra UI](https://chakra-ui.com) for the frontend components.
     - 🤖 An automatically generated frontend client.
 - 🐋 [Docker Compose](https://www.docker.com) for development and production.